 William & Mary is the number one public university for undergraduate study-abroad, with more than 50 percent participation by undergraduates before graduation.
 This year, more than 800 international students and scholars representing nearly 60 countries are on campus.

-The Reves Center encourages and assists international strategic initiatives, including the William & Mary Confucius Institute, offering Chinese language and cultural activities; and the Institute for the Theory & Practice of International Relations, co-sponsored by the Faculty of Arts & Sciences, which supports faculty and student collaborations seeking solutions to global problems.
+The Reves Center encourages and assists international strategic initiatives, including the William & Mary Confucius Institute, offering Chinese language and cultural activities; and the Global Research Institute, co-sponsored by the Faculty of Arts & Sciences, which supports faculty and student collaborations seeking solutions to global problems.
 Through

 all its programs, the Reves Center fulfills William & Mary’s mission to give faculty and students the tools to change the world.